Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/create/matchhistorychannel.md

 # /create matchhistorychannel

 >### Information
->**Creates a match history channel to display players' games with stats and graphs.
+>**Creates a matchhistory channel to display players' games with stats and graphs.
 You can create several channels per team, players or for the whole server.**
 >{.is-info}

 >### Permissions needed: